AEROPLANE CRAFT FOR KIDS!

 UP-CYCLE INTO A PLANE!

-In this post, I show how you can whip up an Aeroplane craft for kids, using your recycling, especially cardboard inner tubes, and some of parts of packaging!
+In this post, I show how you can whip up an Aeroplane craft for kids, using your recycling, especially cardboard inner tubes, and some of the parts of packaging!

 WHAT I NOTICED!